chinapedia/wikipedia.abstract.en/Page/Latin.md

 Literature

-Commentarii_de_Bello_Gallico.jpg's is one of the most famous classical Latin texts of the Golden Age of Latin.
+'s is one of the most famous classical Latin texts of the Golden Age of Latin.
 The unvarnished, journalistic style of this patrician general has long been taught as a model of the urbane Latin officially spoken and written in the floruit of the Roman Republic.]]
 The works of several hundred ancient authors who wrote in Latin have survived in whole or in part, in substantial works or in fragments to be analyzed in philology.
 They are in part the subject matter of the field of classics.
 Their works were published in manuscript form before the invention of printing and are now published in carefully annotated printed editions, such as the Loeb Classical Library, published by Harvard University Press, or the Oxford Classical Texts, published by Oxford University Press.

 Latin translations of modern literature such as _The Hobbit_, _Treasure Island_, _Robinson Crusoe_, _Paddington Bear_, _Winnie the Pooh_, _The Adventures of Tintin_, _Asterix_, _Harry Potter_, , _Max and Moritz_, _How the Grinch Stole Christmas!_, _The Cat in the Hat_, and a book of fairy tales, "", are intended to garner popular interest in the language.
 Additional resources include phrasebooks and resources for rendering everyday phrases and concepts into Latin, such as Meissner's Latin Phrasebook.